 You can explore the city’s 144-block Historic District on foot.
-Once you step through its massive city gates, this ancient city will captivate you.
+Once you step through its massive city gates, the ancient city of Saint Augustine will captivate you.
 The water at the city’s Fountain of Youth may not transport you back to your youthful days, but there is plenty of magic going on in St. Augustine’s brick streets.

 #1 Walk the Neighborhood of Matanzas Bay

-Here are a few photos from walking around in the neighborhood.
+Here are a few photos from walking around in the neighborhood of historic St. Augustine.

 #2 Tour Flagler College